madeso/cz/ideas/ideas/sections inside a function.md

 }
 ```

+## Why?
-Why? compared to a location function, the local variables comes first and the return values exposed from the function comes after the block.
+Compared to a location function, the local variables comes first and the return values exposed from the function comes after the block.
 Both code and data follows the logical top to bottom flow.

+## Design note
-Design note: should we allow early returns?
+should we allow early returns?